 The Section 106 process uses the APE for the RSA for cultural resources surveys and analyses.
 Regulations implementing Section 106 of the NHPA require that the lead agency establish an APE for all federal projects (36 C.F.R. § 800.4(a)(1)).
 The PA assigns the delineation of the APE to the Authority (PA Stipulation II.B).
 The APE is the geographic area or areas within which a project may cause alterations in the character or use of historic properties, if any such properties exist (36 C.F.R. § 800.13(d)).
-The APE was established following guidelines provided in PA Attachment B. The APE considers both construction-related effects as well as operational effects.
-The survey and impacts analysis under CEQA and NEPA also used the APE as the RSA.
+Two distinct APEs are delineated for the project-one for archaeology and one for historic built resources.
+Both APEs were established following guidelines provided in PA Attachment B. The APEs consider both construction-related effects as well as operational effects.
+The survey and impacts analysis under CEQA and NEPA also used the APEs as the RSAs.